Fair Isle: History

+Military role

-During the Second World War, the Royal Air Force built a radar station on top of Ward Hill [] during the Battle of the Atlantic.
+During the Second World War, the Royal Navy built two radar stations on top of Ward Hill (712 ft), which operated from February and March 1940 and played an important role in detecting German bombers approaching Scapa Flow on 8 and 10 April 1940.
 The ruined buildings and Nissen huts are still present.
-A cable-operated narrow gauge railway lies disused, though it was once used to send supplies up to the summit of Ward Hill.
+A cable-operated narrow-gauge railway lies disused; it was once used to send supplies up to the summit of Ward Hill.

-On 17 January 1941, a German Heinkel He 111 bomber, modified as a meteorological aircraft, crashed on the island; wreckage remains on the crash-site to the present day.
+On 17 January 1941, a German Heinkel He 111 bomber, modified as a meteorological aircraft, crashed on the island; wreckage remains on the crash-site.
 The aircraft had been flying on a routine weather reconnaissance flight from its base at Oldenburg in Germany.
 It was intercepted by RAF Hawker Hurricane fighters from 3 Squadron, based at RAF Sumburgh; both of the aircraft's engines were damaged and several of the five crew were wounded.
 The pilot managed to make a crash-landing on Fair Isle to avoid ditching his crippled aircraft in the sea.
 Two crew died and three survived.
 The dead crew were buried in the island's churchyard; the survivors were detained by the islanders and remained for several days until weather conditions allowed them to be taken off the island by means of the Lerwick Lifeboat.
-Before the Lerwick boat reached the island, two separate boats from Orkney ran aground whilst making their way to collect the prisoners of war.
+Before the Lerwick boat reached the island, two separate boats from Orkney ran aground while making their way to collect the prisoners of war.

 The South Light was a target.
 During raids, the wife of an assistant keeper was killed in 1941 and their daughter was injured; in 1942, the wife of another keeper and their daughter also died in a raid.

 On 22 July 1941, Spitfire X5401 piloted by Flying Officer M. D. S. Hood crash-landed on Fair Isle returning from a reconnaissance mission over Ålesund, Norway.
 The pilot recalled the crash site to be adjacent to the track which crossed the airstrip.
 The cause of the crash proved to be a leak of coolant, which resulted in the engine overheating.
 The aircraft was recovered and flew again, and the pilot survived the war.